ankush-0x90/ankush-0x90/README.md

 Be better than yesterday!

-Open for any discussion on chess, cricket, and code : <a href="https://cal.com/ankush-0x90/hiring-call?duration=30" target="_blank">Book Quick Call!</a>
+Open for any discussion on chess, cricket, or/and code : <a href="https://cal.com/ankush-0x90/hiring-call?duration=30" target="_blank">Book Quick Call!</a>

 ----